 Understanding Compression Levels (mmHg)

-Level mmHg Typical Use Rx Required?
+Compression Level mmHg Range Typical Use Prescription Required?

 Types of Compression Garments

-How to Put On Compression Socks
+How to Put On Compression Socks (Tips for Seniors)

 When to Wear and When Not to Wear